dapps-dev-club/dapps-dev-club-website/src/pages/blog/2019-03-29-dapps-dev-club-3rd-session-roundup.md

 As we all will be learning about and making use of solidity compilers, we thought it would best to visually show exactly what was meant by that.

-Using reverse-Polish-notation and EVM opcodes we stepped through a simple arithmetic operation with [illustrations for each step of the way](/deck/s01e03/#evm_stacks_steps).
+Using reverse-Polish-notation and EVM op codes we stepped through a simple arithmetic operation with [illustrations for each step of the way](/deck/s01e03/#evm_stacks_steps).

 ## Generating cryptographic keys Ethereum